D-Justin-Dsouza/Rezoom/readme.md

-# Rezoom: The Dynamic Resume & Portfolio Generator
+# Rezoom: The Dynamic Resume Generator

 Rezoom is a fun project built by students to make creating resumes super easy and hassle-free.
 It combines a clean design with a solid backend to help users quickly build professional resumes and download them as PDFs.
 This project was created during a hackathon to learn backend development in Go while using a modern frontend stack like Next.js and Tailwind CSS.